Historic title triumph: India stun Indonesia 3-0 to win Thomas Cup | Sports-Games

 - Thailand

-World Championships medallist Lakshya Sen, Kidambi Srikanth and doubles players Chirag Shetty and Satwiksairaj Rankireddy delivered when it mattered the most to stun the 14-time champions.
+World Championships medallist Lakshya Sen, Kidambi Srikanth and doubles players Chirag Shetty and Satwiksairaj Rankireddy delivered when it mattered the most as they stunned the 14-time champions to win the prestigious team championship for the first time.

+An incredible week culminated fittingly for Indian badminton as the country had never reached the summit clash of the world's most prestigious team event before.

 The country's best doubles pair of Rankireddy and Shetty then showed nerves of steel as it saved four match points in the second game to eventually outwit Mohammad Ahsan and Kevin Sanjaya Sukamuljo 18-21 23-21 21-19.

 In the second singles, Srikanth outclassed Asian Games gold medallist Jonatan Christie 21-15 23-21 in 48 minutes to seal the historic victory.
-An incredible week culminated fittingly for Indian badminton as the country had never reached the summit clash of the world's most prestigious team event.
+The superlative show earned the Indian team a handsome one-core reward from the sports ministry.

 Sen gave a terrific display of his mental fortitude as he recovered from the opening game reversal to outwit his higher-ranked opponent.
 It was his second win in as many career meetings against Ginting.